aleutcss/generic.reset/README.md

 # Reset

-The inuitcss `reset` module is a considered approach to resetting elements.
+The aleutcss `reset` module is a considered approach to resetting elements.
 It selectively removes margins and paddings from certain elements, and provides some sensible defaults for some others.